Health security: Origins

-Role of Organisations
+Role of organisations

-World Health Organisation (WHO)
+World Health Organization (WHO)

 The creation of the WHO in 1948 recognised the severity of epidemiological events in the wake of the 1918 Spanish Influenza.
 During WWII, the security implications of major epidemic events, including malaria, cholera, yellow fever, typhoid, and typhus, demonstrated the need to establish an institution to mitigate threats to human life and the subsequent economic impacts of such events.
 The WHO was imbued with the constitutional authority to combat pandemics and epidemics.

 The WHO has an official role in the guidance and prevention policy of global disease.
 It acts as intermediary between states to ensure the safety of populations through collective health action.
 The WHO oversees the prevention, control, and resolution of infectious disease, assisting governments globally.
 It has a coordinating role and the authority to direct international health activities to manage infectious disease outbreaks and health security.

-The WHO’s 2005 International Health Regulations established standards for the detection and response to international disease outbreak.
-The 194 countries that are WHO signatories are bound by the International Health Regulations (IHR), implemented to aid in the prevention and response to public health threats.
+The WHO's 2005 International Health Regulations (IHR) established standards for the detection and response to international disease outbreak.
+The 194 countries that are WHO signatories are bound by the IHR, implemented to aid in the prevention and response to public health threats.
 Signatories are required to report public health events that might pose threat to the international population within 24 hours of detection.
 Enhanced disease surveillance technologies have enabled effective and timely detection and response to public health events.